EQUITY, DIVERSITY AND INCLUSION AT MCMILLAN

 Pride at Work Canada: McMillan is a proud national employer partner of Pride at Work Canada.
 Pride at Work supports employers in fostering workplace cultures that recognize LGBTQ+ employees as an important part of a diverse and effective workforce and works with employers to develop programs to ensure LBGTQ+ employees are able to achieve their full potential.
 McMillan’s partnership provides access to Pride at Work’s resources, expertise and support so that the firm can continue fostering a diverse and inclusive workplace.

 Please click here for more information about Pride at Work Canada.

 South Asian Bar Association and its Local Chapters (SABA North America): SABA North America is an organization comprised of lawyers, judges, academics and law students, which is dedicated to promoting and supporting South Asian members of the legal profession.
 Several McMillan lawyers are members of SABA and local SABA chapters and have participated in a number of activities and events to foster advancement within the South Asian community including mentoring and networking within the community.
 McMillan is a supporter of SABA and has hosted SABA Toronto and SABA British Columbia events at the firm and has been a sponsor of events organized by SABA Toronto and SABA British Columbia.

-Start Proud (formerly Out on Bay Street): McMillan is a proud supporter of Out on Bay Street, an organization dedicated to supporting lesbian, gay, bisexual, transgender, queer and ally undergraduate and graduate students, and raising awareness within the business and legal community.
+Start Proud (formerly Out on Bay Street): McMillan is a proud supporter of Start Proud, an organization dedicated to connecting lesbian, gay, bisexual, transgender, queer and ally undergraduate and graduate students with employers, while promoting the development of LGBTQ+ professionals, and celebrating the achievements and service of those in the community.